 Finally, for a business card that earns unlimited 2% cash back on all purchases, check out the Capital One Spark Cash for Business.
-It comes with a $500 sign-up bonus after spending $4,500 on purchases within the first 3 months of account opening.
+It comes with an up to $2,000 sign-up bonus; earn $500 after spending $5,000 on purchases within the first 3 months of account opening.
+Plus, $1,500 after spending $50,000 in the first 6 months.
 And you won’t have to worry about categories.

 The new US Bank Business Leverage Visa Signature doesn’t come with a sign-up bonus.
 Rather, you’ll earn an extra bonus point per $1 on eligible purchases, on up to $100,000 in spending, in the first 365 days of opening your account.
 Employee cards also qualify for the additional bonus points in the first year, with the same cap.

 The most appealing feature of the card is that you’ll earn 2X points per $1 in the top 2 categories you spend the most in each month.
 With 48 qualifying categories, this is an opportunity to earn extra on expenses that aren’t normally included as a bonus category.

 But this is really only a good deal in the first year (because of the extra bonus point per $1).
 After that, you can do better with other cards like the Capital One Spark Cash for Business, which earns 2% back on everything with no cap.